InfluxDB v0.5.0 ready for production

 You also may have noticed that all the links in this post pointed to source code and not documentation.
 We’ll be going through and doing a complete update on the docs to make them easier to understand and to guide you through setting up a cluster.

-If you need any help drop us a line at [email protected], or talk to us on the InfluxDB mailing list, or chat at us in #influxdb on freenode.
+If you need any help drop us a line at [email protected], or chat at us in #influxdb on freenode.
 If you want to start using InfluxDB, but are nervous about hosting it yourself, get in touch.
 We’re running production clusters for some customers already and we’re here to help you out.